Apostolic Prefecture of Kwang-si: History

-On 6 August 1875, Pius IX made Guangxi a prefecture Apostolic, and placed it under the authority of Father Jolly, previously missionary in Guangdong.
+On 6 August 1875, Pius IX made Guangxi a prefecture Apostolic, and placed it under the authority of Louis Jolly, previously missionary in Guangdong.
 At this same period were founded the districts of Gui County and of the "hundred thousand mountains" among the Yao people.

-Father Jolly died in 1878 and Mgr.
-Foucard was made titular Bishop of Zela and Prefect Apostolic of Guangxi.
+Jolly died in 1878, and Foucard was made titular Bishop of Zela and Prefect Apostolic of Guangxi.
 The Chinese authorities placed many obstacles in the way of the missionaries.
-Mgr.
 Foucard was obliged to proceed personally to Beijing and demand justice, but he obtained no satisfaction.
 The Sino-French War of 1884 served to increase the difficulties of this mission.
-Fathers Lavest and Pernet were subjected to cruel treatment and several Christian communities were uprooted.
+Joseph Lavest and Jean Pernet were subjected to cruel treatment and several Christian communities were uprooted.
 Only the communities established at Xilin County experienced relative tranquility.

-Mgr.
-Foucard died in 1878 and was succeeded by Mgr.
-Chouzy.
+Foucard died in 1878 and was succeeded by Jean-Benoît Chouzy.
 Under the direction of the new prefect, other communities were established, and finally a certain measure of liberty was accorded to the missionaries.
 Often, however, sudden revolts seriously interfered with their labours.
-Two missionaries, Fathers Mazel and Mathieu Bertholet, were massacred in different districts.
+Two missionaries, Frédéric Mazel and Mathieu Bertholet, were massacred in different districts.

-In 1899, Mgr.
-Chouzey died, and in the following year Mgr.
-Lavest undertook the mission.
+In 1899, Chouzey died, and in the following year Lavest undertook the mission.
 During the Boxer Rebellion all but three missions and a few other houses belonging to the Christians were pillaged.
-Mgr.
 Lavest subsequently moved his residence from Gui County to Nanning, intending to erect a cathedral there.
 Two French schools were established, one at Nanning, and one at Guilin, by the Little Brothers of Mary.
 Nuns of St. Paul of Chartres established themselves at Nanning and Longzhou County.
 During 1908 they relieved 4300 sufferers at their dispensary in Nanning and 4000 at that of Longzhou County.

 The following figures give the condition of the mission at the various periods named: